Coronavirus Info for Students, Borrowers, and Parents

 Questions on Trellis Loans

-There are many questions around student loan interest and payments due to both presidential announcements and pending legislation.
-We are working to keep everyone up to date on the impact this may have on your Trellis loan.
+There are many questions around student loan interest and payments due to recent presidential announcements and new legislation.
+We are working to keep everyone up to date on the impact to Trellis borrowers.

 On March 13, 2020, the president announced that interest would be waived on all federally held student loans.
 While the announcement does include all loans owned by the U.S. Department of Education, it does not include FFEL Program loans that are owned by commercial lenders, such as those guaranteed by Trellis.
 These loans are not eligible for this benefit at this time.